matype/stylefmt/README.md

 <br>

-CSSfmt is a tool that automatically formats CSS source code, inspired by [Gofmt](https://golang.org/cmd/gofmt/), and built on top of the [PostCSS](https://github.com/postcss/postcss) ecosystem.
+CSSfmt is a tool that automatically formats your stylesheets.

-CSSfmt can format following code:

-- Vanilla CSS
-- Future CSS syntax using [cssnext](https://github.com/MoOx/postcss-cssnext/)
-- SCSS syntax of Sass
-- Nested selectors syntax like SCSS, Less, Stylus and processor using [postcss-nested](https://github.com/postcss/postcss-nested).

 CSSfmt'd code is: